Review key issues facing the industry

 The AGC South Texas Chapter serves as the voice of South Texas’ commercial construction industry at the local, state and national levels of government.
 Thanks to the support of our membership, we are able to have a positive impact on business issues that affect all local commercial contractors, whether they are members or not.
 AGC promotes causes and supports issues that increase economic development and building opportunities while protecting the construction industry and your livelihood at local, state and federal levels.
 AGC facilitates meetings with officials as requested.

 The AGC South Texas Chapter works on behalf of all local contractors on issues before local government entities and working with City staff to streamline permitting and inspections processes.
+AGC develops good working relationships with key officials to support and advocate for economic development and vitality.

 The AGC South Texas Chapter helps fund the AGC Texas Building Branch (TBB), the statewide advocacy office for all AGC building chapters in the State of Texas.
 Located in Austin, the TBB belongs to all Texas AGCs and serves as the collective representative of the Texas commercial construction industry in the state capitol.
 The TBB employs a full-time lobbyist and several contract lobbyists to work with the Texas legislature and state offices on issues of importance to our industry.